Why You Need a Homeschool Binder (And How to Set One Up in 5 Easy Steps) by PlanIt Homeschool

 Think about how you want to structure your binder.

-Some common categories include:
+Some common categories to organize your homeschool binder include:

 • Subjects: math, science, language arts, history, etc.